So, you want to kill every mob at a single blow? But, don’t know how?

 Remember, The leftovers of the mob will still be floating above the ground.
 There are no commands to clean leftovers.

-Here is a list of the Minecraft kill command:
+Here is a list of the kill command in Minecraft:

 |Command Type||Kill Commands in Minecraft||Minecraft Edition|